JohPik/frontend-nanodegree-feedreader/README.md

 ## Before Starting

 To use the app, download the [Github repository](https://github.com/JohPik/frontend-nanodegree-feedreader.git).
+"Open 'index.html' in a browser of your choice to see the tests"

 ### Prerequisites

 There is no prerequisites except form having a modern browser installed.

 ## Built With